Snapshot project: dhaka

 ABOUT THE PROJECT

 During the Summer of 2018, 25 remarkable students learned to tell their stories through 100cameras Snapshot Dhaka in Dhaka, Bangladesh.
-In partnership with Teach for Bangladesh, a non-profit organization under Teach for All that helps provide education to underprivileged and low-income areas, this project was led and taught by an incredible team of high schoolers and their photography teacher based in Virginia just outside of Washington D.C., USA.
+In partnership with Teach for Bangladesh, a non-profit organization part of the Teach for All network that helps provide education to underprivileged and low-income areas, this project was led and taught by an incredible team of high schoolers and their photography teacher based in Virginia just outside of Washington D.C., USA.

 As children of migrant workers, the families of the students are from remote villages but travel to the city to work in factory and construction jobs.
 Therefore, the children live in low-income housing and have to walk distances to get to their school while overcoming a variety of difficulties to pursue their education.

 Physically, these difficulties include such examples as journeying through a trail of pollution and large piles of deserted trash, needing to leave school to take care of their families because accidents are common in the busy city, lacking access to basic humanitarian needs at times, or furthermore, during monsoon season, their schools flood up to their knees actually preventing them from attendance.